mliew21396/remote-work-u3/week-7/8-cultural-blog.md

 ## Release 0: Copy your Blog Template
 In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c7-oop-concepts.html`.

-Once you've created your file, write a response to each exercise using the HTML you've learned to set up the file:
+Once you've created your file, write a response to each exercise using the HTML you've learned to set up the file.

 ## Release 1: Exploring your values
 When you think of the times in your life where you’ve been the